SwagathchandranS/Bash_challenges/README.md

 ## Credits

-I extend our gratitude to Google for providing valuable resources and support during the development of this project.Their services have played a crucial role in enhancing the functionality and performance of our application.
+I extend our gratitude to Google for providing valuable resources and support during the development of this task.